 Characteristics and skillset of a successful Product Manager

 A key attribute of a Product Manager is the ability to inspire and drive innovation throughout an organization.
 In this highly collaborative and visible role, they serve as an advocate for the products they are representing, and work to obtain buy-in from a variety of stakeholders and leadership teams.
 Those with strong presentation skills, an executive-level presence and the ability to “influence up” will thrive in this role.

 Based on the roles Synergis Creative qualifies and hires for our national Fortune 500 clients, many companies have transitioned from a more traditional style of Product Management that focuses on “get everything ready and launch.”
 Instead they are looking for candidates with an Agile process that aims to develop solutions with the end-user in mind, using feedback and data to quickly iterate on products and meet the needs of today’s ever-changing environment.

 Though they have similar names, Product Management and Product Marketing typically serve as two completely different roles within a company.
 Product Marketing essentially begins where Product Management ends.

 In most cases, Product Managers are involved in the development of the product itself, whereas Product Marketers are focused on the best marketing strategies and tactics to influence adoption and sales.
 They are responsible for promoting and displaying the end creation.
 In some organizations, these two roles can overlap and/or work closely together to meet a joint objective.

 To sum it up

 Knowing your goals is an integral part in hiring for any piece of the product process.
 When your company is deciphering your product needs, it is helpful to think about where you are in the lifecycle and what the best resource will be to optimize your product.
-If you need help defining your organization’s needs, reach out for a free consultation with me or one of my teammates!
+If you need help defining your organization’s needs, reach out for a free consultation!